-Next year our annual conference will be held July 14-16 in Boston, Massachusetts at The Seaport Hotel, Information about programming and booth sales will be posted at the APPA
+Next year our annual conference will be held July 14-16 in Boston, Massachusetts at The Seaport Hotel.
+Information about programming and booth sales will be posted at the APPA website in coming weeks.

-For Immediate Inquires please contact Suzanne Healy, director of professional development, at
+For immediate inquires please contact Suzanne Healy, director of professional development, at suzanne@appa.org.